• Skip to primary navigation

 To make this fresh bruschetta, start by chopping the tomatoes into small pieces.
 Sprinkle them with salt and pepper.
 Finely chop the garlic and shallot, then add to the tomato mixture.
 Drizzle with olive oil and balsamic vinegar and mix well.
 Cover the mixing bowl with an airtight lid and allow the tomatoes to marinate.

 Bruschetta is best if allowed to marinate for a while, allowing the tomatoes to absorb all of the other ingredients' flavors.
-Try to make it at least an hour before you want to serve it, but it's best if made the day before.
+Try to make it at least an hour before serving it, but it's best if made the day before.

 What to Serve/Pair With Fresh Garden Tomato Bruschetta